 Leg pain is one of the two most common types of chronic pain today.
-At AABP Integrative Pain Care, with offices in the Bensonhurst neighborhood in Brooklyn, Midtown East, New York City, as well as White Plains and Great Neck, New York, the team of experienced board-certified anesthesiology and pain management specialists offers minimally invasive treatments that can get you back to walking without pain.
+At AABP Integrative Pain Care, with offices in the Bensonhurst neighborhood in Brooklyn, as well as White Plains, New York, the team of experienced board-certified anesthesiology and pain management specialists offers minimally invasive treatments that can get you back to walking without pain.
 Call the office nearest you or schedule your appointment using online booking now.

 Leg pain may stem from several different sources, including injury, overuse, and chronic disease.
 Some of the most common specific reasons for leg pain involve the nerves in your back and legs.

 For example, a herniated disc or spinal stenosis (narrowing in the spinal canal) can squeeze a nerve that travels down your leg, causing sciatic nerve pain that radiates from the lower back down to the hip and through the leg.
 Diabetic neuropathy is another cause of nerve damage and leg pain.